You may give little thought to the Federal Reserve, but the Fed looms large over your life as you borrow, save, spend, and invest.

 At the onset of the Covid-19 pandemic and resulting recession in 2020, making sure the U.S. economy did not fall into a prolonged recession became a higher priority than maintaining inflation at the Federal Reserve’s 2% target rate.

 The Fed seeks to control inflation by influencing interest rates.
 When inflation is too high, the Fed typically raises its benchmark interest rate to slow the economy and tame inflation.
-When inflation is low, the Fed often lowers the federal funds rate — the interest rate that banks lend money to one another overnight — to stimulate the economy.
+When inflation is low, the Fed often lowers the federal funds rate — the interest rate that banks use when they lend money to one another overnight — to stimulate the economy.

 Recommended: What to Learn From Historical Mortgage Rate Fluctuations